-Submissions in cases referred under the Industrial Relations Acts and appeals made under Employment Rights Enactments other than the Employment Equality Acts and the Unfair Dismissals Acts respective written submissions not later than: -
+Submissions in cases referred under the Industrial Relations Acts and appeals made under Employment Rights Enactments other than the Employment Equality Acts and the Unfair Dismissals Acts

-The parties to an appeal must provide the Labour Court with five copies of their
+In respect of an employment rights case, the parties to an appeal must provide the Labour Court with four copies of their written submissions not later than 10 working days in advance of a hearing.

-- 7 working days in advance of the date set for the hearing of an industrial relations case - 10 working days in advance of a hearing of an employment rights case

 A further copy must be exchanged with the other side.
 Confirmation that the submissions have been exchanged between the parties must be given to the Court.